Linuxfabrik/lfops/roles/timezone/README.md

 # Ansible Role linuxfabrik.lfops.timezone

-This role sets the desired timezone.
+This role sets the system timezone (the `/etc/localtime` symlink, which `date`, system logs, cron jobs and journald all use) via the `community.general.timezone` module.

 ## Tags